Tommertom/svelte-ionic-conference-demo/README.md

 All these props are also available via the `pwaStatusStream` readable store.

+## Roxi Routify 3
+This code uses Roxi's newest version of its router.
+See https://v3.ci.routify.dev/docs#guide to know more.
+By the time of this writing, this is actually still in beta.
+If you want to change router, please make sure you change the hooks in IonPage.svelte (part of `$ionic/svelte/components/IonPage.svelte`).

 # Issues - work in progress and acknowledgments
 Please refer to the README on the main repo - https://github.com/Tommertom/svelte-ionic-app